rickecon/StructEst_W17/README.md

 The purpose of this course is to give students experience estimating parameters of structural models.
 We will define the respective differences, strengths, and weaknesses of structural modeling and estimation versus reduced form modeling and estimation.
 We will focus on structural estimation.
 Methods will include taking parameters from other studies (weak calibration), estimating parameters to match moments from the data (GMM, strong calibration), simulating the model to match moments from the data (SMM, indirect inference), maximum likelihood estimation of parameters, and questions of model uncertainty and robustness.
 We will focus on both obtaining point estimates as well as getting an estimate of the variance-covariance matrix of the point estimates.

-Most of the examples in the course will come from economics, but the material will be presented in a general way in order to allow students to apply the methods to estimating structural model parameters in any field.
+Some of the examples in the course will come from economics, but the material will be presented in a general way in order to allow students to apply the methods to estimating structural model parameters in any field.
 We will focus on computing solutions to estimation problems.
 Students can use whatever programming language they want, but I highly recommend you use Python 3.x ([Anaconda distribution](https://www.continuum.io/downloads)).
 I will be most helpful with code debugging and suggestions in Python.
 We will also study results and uses from recent papers listed in the "References" section below.
 The dates on which we will be covering those references are listed in the "Daily Course Outline" section below.

 ## Course Objectives and Learning Outcomes ##